capactio/capact/docs/proposal/20210114-hub-manifests-lifecycle.md

   The ID field for every node in graph will change periodically.
 However, the field should be well documented, and then API consumers will know that they shouldn’t depend on it.

-- Implement Hub content update algorithm according to the document.
+- Implement Hub manifests update algorithm according to the document.